coatsnmore/CodeCamp/README.md

 # Testing

-Jasmine thats runs in two ways:
+## Jasmine thats runs in two ways:

-1) Directly from grunt in the headless PhantomJS browser.
+* Directly from grunt in the headless PhantomJS browser.
 This will generate a summary file and run a static complexity analysis.

-'grunt watch' and 'grunt jasmine'
+>grunt watch
+>grunt jasmine

-2) Through karma in Chrome.
+* Through karma in Chrome.
 Currently watches Jasmine and source for changes.

+>grunt karma

 # Tool Chain List

-node
-grunt
-jasmine
-grunt
-uglify
-jshint
-karma
+*node
+*grunt
+*jasmine
+*grunt
+*uglify
+*jshint
+*karma